isomerpages/moe-tkgs/_learning-at-tkgs/Signature Programmes/Music Elective Programme.md

 	ol.s {list-style-type: inherit;}
 	</style>

-<p>The Music Elective Programme is a MOE programme for students with passion and aptitude in Music.
-Being in MEP in TKGS means </p>
+<p>The Music Elective Programme is a MOE programme for students with passion and aptitude in Music.</p>
+Being in MEP in TKGS means <br>
 <ol class="s">
 	<li>committing to 4 years of in-depth study of music.</li>
 	<li>being immersed in an enriched music learning environment.</li>